Gil Vicente: Life

 The year 1465, the date proposed by Queirós Veloso, is the commonly accepted year of Vicente's birth.
 However, Braamcamp Freire proposes the year 1460, while de Brito Rebelo proposes between 1470 and 1475.
 Vicente's own works indicate contradictory dates.
 The Velho da Horta ("Old Man of the [Vegetable] Garden"), the Floresta de Enganos ("Forest of Mistakes"), and the Auto da Festa ("Act of the Party") indicate 1452, 1470, and before 1467, respectively.
 Since 1965, when official festivities commemorating the 500th birthday of the writer were held, the date of 1465 has been almost universally accepted.

 Though Frei Pedro de Poiares conjectured Barcelos was Vicente's birthplace, evidence for this is scarce.
 Despite this, the people of Barcelos honored the playwright by naming their own football club after him.
 Pires de Lima, on the other hand, proposed Guimarães, which better accounts for Vicente's identification as a jeweller.
 The people of Guimarães have embraced this theory; a municipal school in Urgezes is named after the playwright.
 There are some stories about Gil Vicente's father, that he was from this parish in Guimarães, so people believe that Gil Vicente had lived here too.
 Another conjecture places his birthplace at Lisbon.
 The Beira region is also a candidate because of various references to it in his plays, more exactly the location of Guimarães de Tavares, that has been mistaken with Guimarães.

-Gil Vicente married Branca Bezerra, who bore him two sons: Gaspar Vicente (died 1519) and Belchior Vicente (born 1505).
-After her death, he married Melícia or Milícia Rodrigues (abbreviated as Roiz), of whom were born the noted scholar Paula Vicente (1519–1576), Luís Vicente de Crasto (who organised the compilation of Vicente's works), married to Mór de Almeida and had issue, Joana de Pina (died 1584) (daughter of Diogo de Pina de Baião and wife Mécia Barreto, daughter of Francisco de Aguiar and wife Madalena Barreto) and had issue, and Isabel de Castro, without issue, and Valéria Borges (or Vicente), who was married firstly to Pero Machado, without issue, and secondly to António de Meneses, son of Luís de Meneses, of the bastards of the Lords de Cantanhede, and wife Brites de Aguiar, and had issue.
+Vicente married his first wife Branca Bezerra in 1490.
+The couple had two sons.
+Following Bezerra's death in 1514, Vicente married Melícia Rodrigues in 1517.
+He had three children with Rodrigues: Paula (born c.
+1519), Luis (born c.
+1520), and Valeria (born c.
+1530).
+Luis organized and published a compilation of Gil Vicente's work in 1562.

 It is well known the presence of the playwright in Santarém, on 26 January, during the 1531 Lisbon Earthquake, where rumors quickly spread, apparently encouraged by the friars of Santarém, that the disaster was divine punishment (Latin: "Ira Dei"- Wrath of God) and that the Jewish community was to blame.
-Faced with social instability in the city Gil Vicent, reportedly, personally defused the situation while scolding the friars for their fear-mongering in a powerfully written letter to King John III, and possibly averting a massacre of Jews and recent converts to Christianity.
+Faced with social instability in the city, Gil Vicente, reportedly, personally defused the situation while scolding the friars for their fear-mongering in a powerfully written letter to King John III, and possibly averting a massacre of Jews and recent converts to Christianity.

 Vicente's last work is dated to 1536, and he was dead by 1540.
 The precise year of his death is unknown, and the location is variously given as Évora or Torres Vedras.